Jausmy/Loan-Dashboard/README.md

 # Data Portfolio: Loan Risk Factors Dashboard

 ## Overview
-This report presents a comprehensive analysis of loan approval trends and associated risk factors.
-By examining historical loan application data, we aim to identify key trends in applicant demographics, financial profiles, and risk scores, and provide insights to optimize loan approval processes and mitigate potential financial risks.
+This report presents a comprehensive analysis of loan approval trends and associated risks that may lead to an application getting declined.
+By examining historical loan application data, we aim to identify key trends in applicant demographics, financial profiles, and risk scores, and provide insights to optimize loan approval processes and mitigate the potential of defaulting.

 ## Executive Summary
-This analysis was conducted to provide a comprehensive overview of loan approval trends and risk factors.
 By examining key metrics such as credit scores, annual income, net worth, debt-to-income ratios, and risk scores, we identified key trends and areas for potential improvement in the loan approval process.
 A key insight from the analysis is that approved applicants consistently exhibited higher credit scores, annual income, and net worth compared to declined applicants [(see Analysis of Applicant Profiles by Approval Status)](#Analysis-of-Applicant-Profiles-by-Approval-Status).
 Based on the analysis, we recommend focusing on refining risk assessment models by incorporating factors such as employment status, education level, and loan purpose to improve the accuracy of loan approval decisions and minimize potential financial losses.
 By implementing these recommendations, the financial institution can potentially reduce loan defaults by 10-15% and improve overall profitability [(see Potential Impact of Recommendations)](#Potential-Impact-of-Recommendations).

 ## Methodology
 ### Data Sources
-The primary data source for this analysis is a loan application dataset comprising 20,000 rows and 36 columns, including:
+The primary data source for this analysis is a loan application dataset comprising of 20,000 rows and 36 columns, including:
 - Application Date
 - Applicant Demographics (Age, Marital Status, Number of Dependents)
 - Financial Information (Annual Income, Credit Score, Employment Status, Loan Amount, Loan Duration, Debt-to-Income Ratio, etc.)
 - Loan Specifics (Loan Purpose, Previous Loan Defaults, Payment History)
 - Risk Assessment (Risk Score, Loan Approved)
+Each row in the dataset representing a unique application

 ### Tools Used
 The following tools were used for data analysis and visualization: